jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab3.rst

 Provisioning or de-provisioning a module is a **PATCH** operation, as there are modules that exist alongside what we are requesting, we do not utilize a **POST**  as that would erase all other settings to the endpoint.

 #.
 Click the ``Step 12: Provision ASM BIG-IP A`` item in the collection.
-Click the ``Send`` button to ``POST`` the request to BIGIQ for license allocation.
+Click the ``Send`` button to ``POST`` the request to BIG-IQ for license allocation.
 Examine the BIG-IP A GUI to see the module has been provisioned.

 #.
 Click the ``Step 13: Provision ASM BIG-IP B`` item in the collection.
-Click the ``Send`` button to ``POST`` the request to BIGIQ for license allocation.
+Click the ``Send`` button to ``POST`` the request to BIG-IQ for license allocation.
 Examine the BIG-IP B GUI to see the module has been provisioned.

 ..
 Warning:: Changing of modules provisioned on a BIG-IP is an outage level event.
-This should only be done during a window.
-The time for the new services to be online will be several seconds to minutes, Please wait for the systems to be **ONLINE (ACTIVE)** before proceeding.
+This should only be done during a change window.
+The elapsed time for the new services to be online will be several seconds to minutes.
+Please wait for the systems to be **ONLINE (ACTIVE)** before proceeding.